site24x7/fluent-plugin-site24x7/README.md

 ```
 $ gem install fluent-plugin-site24x7
 ```
-If you installed the td-agent instead
+If you have installed the td-agent instead

 ```
 $ /usr/sbin/td-agent-gem install fluent-plugin-site24x7